 By selecting the right plants for your planted aquarium, you can create a beautiful and thriving ecosystem without the need for CO2 injection.

-See also How to clean plastic plants in fish tank
+See also How often should you clean a small fish tank

 Understanding Lighting Requirements